jhiatt/week-to-date/README.md

   - Enter the date in the format "year-month-day"
   - Make sure date is formated as a string

+Note: This gem uses the Striftime concept of a week that starts on Sunday for outputs (though not for inputs at this time).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.